paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-12-16-beyond_the_style_guide.md

 ### Transcending layers

-This overview reinforces [Ethan's note][9] from earlier in this series:
+This overview reinforces [Ethan’s note][9] from earlier in this series:

-> I've found that thinking about my design as existing in broad experience tiers -- in layers -- is one of the best ways of designing for the modern web.
+> I’ve found that thinking about my design as existing in broad experience tiers — in layers — is one of the best ways of designing for the modern web.

-While it's tempting to describe a component as series of layers, certain aspects will transcend several of these.
+While it’s tempting to describe a component as series of layers, certain aspects will transcend several of these.
 The accessibility of a component, for example, may influence the choice of language, the legibility of text, colour contrast and which affordances are provided in different states.

 ## Visual design language: documenting the missing piece